erl-ang/bootleg-bittorrent/README.md

 Both UDP and TCP are used.
 All server-client communication is done over UDP, whereas clients communicate with each other over TCP.

 Created for Professor Misra's Spring 2023 Computer Networks (CSEE W4119) course @ Columbia University.
-[The spec can be found here.](https://github.com/erl-ang/bootleg-bittorrent/blob/master/spec.pdf)
+[The spec can be found here.](https://github.com/erl-ang/bootleg-bittorrent/blob/master/spec.pdf) Note that we had to write all our code in one Python file, which is why the design is so shit.

 # Running the program 🏃
 First, run the server: